Skip to content

 QuizDuel edge: 400K+ questions.
 38M friendships.
 Europe-heavy reach.

-QuizDuel has a lot of modes for a quiz app: leagues, Quinder, solo quests, and rotating events.
-That gives it more variety than LearnClash today.
-But the questions come from fixed categories, and progression is closer to points and leagues than skill-calibrated ELO.
+QuizDuel packs in more modes than most quiz apps: leagues, Quinder, solo quests, rotating events.
+On sheer variety it beats LearnClash today.
+But the questions live inside fixed categories, and progression leans on points and leagues rather than skill-calibrated ELO.

-The closest comparison is simple.
-QuizDuel is better if you want an established trivia community with lots of events.
-LearnClash is better if your friend group cares about choosing any topic, climbing a skill ladder, and retaining missed questions.
+So the comparison is clean.
+Go with QuizDuel for an established trivia community and a steady drip of events.
+Go with LearnClash if your friend group cares about picking any topic, climbing a skill ladder, and clawing back the questions they missed.

 Deeper comparison: The detailed head-to-head is in LearnClash vs QuizDuel.